 The Division of Housing and Community Renewal

-The Division of Housing and Community Renewal (DHCR), a state agency, administers the Section 8 voucher program in NYC through its Subsidy Services Bureau.
+The Division of Housing and Community Renewal, a state agency, administers the Section 8 voucher program in NYC through its Subsidy Services Bureau.
 However, the website states “the wait list for the program is closed with no immediate plans for re-opening it in the near future.”

 DHCR also has an oversight role for Mitchell-Lama developments.
 These are apartment buildings that were created as a result of the Limited Profit Housing Act in 1955 and provide affordable rental and co-op housing for moderate to middle-income families.

-The agency is also a resource for those wanting to buy their first home, through the State of New York Mortgage Agency or SONYMA.
-The program allows first-time homebuyers to get a loan if they have just 3 percent of the purchase price.
+The agency is also a resource for those wanting to buy their first home, through the State of New York Mortgage Agency.
+The SONYMA program allows first-time homebuyers to get a loan if they have just 3 percent of the purchase price.

 The Department of Housing and Urban Development